-As at December 31, 2019, the carrying value of the Group's deferred exploration costs amounted to \$\text{P46,040,651}\$.
-These deferred exploration costs pertain to their participating interests in oil and gas service contracts (SC), which provide for certain minimum work and expenditure obligations and the rights and benefits of a consortium member.
-Under PFRS 6, Exploration for and Evaluation of Mineral Resources, these deferred exploration costs shall be assessed for impairment when facts and circumstances suggest that the carrying amounts exceed the recoverable amounts.
+As at December 31, 2019, the carrying value of the Group's deferred exploration costs amounted to $\mathbb{P}46,040,651$ and pertain to its participating interests in oil and gas service contracts (SC), which provide for certain minimum work and expenditure obligations and the rights and benefits of a consortium member.
+Under PFRS 6, Exploration for and Evaluation of Mineral Resources, these deferred exploration costs shall be assessed for impairment when facts and circumstances suggest that their carrying amounts exceed their recoverable amounts.
 The ability of the Group to recover its deferred exploration costs would depend on the commercial viability of the reserves.
 We considered this as a key audit matter because of the materiality of the amount involved, and the significant management judgment required in assessing whether there is any indication of impairment.

-The Group's disclosures regarding the status of the SCs are presented in Note 8 to the consolidated financial statements
+The Group's disclosures regarding the status of the SCs are presented in Note 8 to the consolidated financial statements.